3-exchange withdrawal speed compared

 Fastest chain across all three exchanges.
 The drawback is destination ecosystem support — Solana addresses (32-44 character Base58) are clearly distinct from Ethereum-style addresses, so the chain-confusion risk is lower.
 But not every receiver supports Solana USDT, and Solana has had network outages (multiple in 2022, occasional in 2023-2024).
 When the chain works, it's wonderful.
 When it doesn't, your funds are stuck for hours.

 The Solana outage history is worth pulling into one place.
 September 2021: 17-hour outage triggered by Grape Protocol IDO traffic.
 April 2022: 7-hour outage from NFT bot traffic.
 May 2022: another 4-hour outage.
 September 2023: a 5-hour validator consensus failure.
 February 2024: a 5-hour outage that briefly recurred a week later.
 Each of these stopped all withdrawals to and from Solana addresses.
 If you had funds in flight when the chain stopped, they came through hours later when validators restarted; if you tried to send during the outage, the exchange's queue held the request until the chain was healthy again.
-Nobody lost funds to a Solana outage in the periods I tracked, but the user experience was unpleasant — opening your wallet to see "pending" with no clear ETA.
+Nobody is known to have lost funds to a Solana outage in these episodes, but the user experience was unpleasant — opening your wallet to see "pending" with no clear ETA.

 The 2024-2025 era has been visibly more stable.
 Solana's reliability story is "still imperfect, but trending in the right direction."
 For most retail users, the convenience of sub-2-minute settlement at $1.50 fees outweighs the tail risk of multi-hour outages.
 For mission-critical capital movement (think: settling a hedge before a Fed meeting), I still default to TRC20 for the conservative path.